cloudflare/Stout/README.md

 ### Consistency

 As the final step of the deploy is atomic, multiple actors can trigger deploys simultaneously without any danger of inconsistent state.
-Whichever process triggers the final 'copy' step for a given file will win, with it's specified dependencies guarenteed to be used in their entirety.
-Note that this consistency is only guarenteed on a per-html-file level, you may end up with some html files from one deployer, and others from another, but all files will point to their correct dependencies.
+Whichever process triggers the final 'copy' step for a given file will win, with it's specified dependencies guaranteed to be used in their entirety.
+Note that this consistency is only guaranteed on a per-html-file level, you may end up with some html files from one deployer, and others from another, but all files will point to their correct dependencies.

 ### Deploying Multiple Projects To One Site